RyoHaradaps/Attendance-Management-Using-Face-Recognition/README.md

 ### 3. Update Paths and Database Config

+- 📌 **NOTE:**
-- 📌 **NOTE:** Don’t forget to change the **image paths** in the code to match your local system (especially for saving/loading face images).
+    - Don’t forget to change the **image paths** in the code to match your local system (especially for saving/loading face images)
+    - Make sure to delete `classfr.xml` before training the data images(file will generate/rewrite automatically on every train execution)
     Otherwise, things won’t work as expected!

 - 🛠️ Also make sure to update your **database settings** in the file:
   - Change the **database name**